 - Do you want to use subtypes to help manage subsets of features in a feature class?
 Subtypes allow you to set up special behaviors for each subclass.
 They can be used to set default rules for managing feature subsets.
 For example, you can use subtypes to automatically assign default attribute values as new features are added during editing, set spatial integrity rules for how new features connect to others, and add other feature behaviors.

 - Determine whether there are related tables and if you need relationship classes.
 Relationship classes allow you to work with features in one table by selecting features in related tables, a very common relational database capability.

 - Determine whether there are spatial relationships between features in this feature class or with other feature classes that need to be modeled.
 For example, do you have parcels that share common boundaries?
 Do they share geometry with a feature class of parcel boundaries and another of parcel corners?
 Do you want to ensure that your road segments connect to one another or that electrical lines meet at junctions and switches?
 Do you have county boundaries that nest within states and do not overlap?
 Do you have vegetation classes that share boundaries with other environmental layers such as slope, aspect, and soil type polygons?
 In these kinds of cases, topology is very useful; in fact, it is essential.

 The feature classes that participate in any topology must be organized into the same feature dataset.
-See Topologies to read more about how you can use them within feature datasets to organize and manage the integrity of topological relationships during editing and update operations.
+See An overview of topology in ArcGIS to read more about how you can use them within feature datasets to organize and manage the integrity of topological relationships during editing and update operations.

-Task 4: Add capabilities for advanced data uses, analytic models (such as network analysis and geocoding), and advanced cartography.
+Task 4: Adding capabilities for advanced data uses, analytic models (such as network analysis and geocoding), and advanced cartography

 With each dataset, you may want to consider adding additional geodatabase capabilities that help you to further leverage each dataset.
 A number of alternative options are available, and you can apply any of these to add capabilities to your geodatabase.